mbari-org/fastapi-localtrack/README.md

 **fastapi-localtrack** code is a lightweight API to process video.
 It uses the Python web framework [FastAPI](https://fastapi.tiangolo.com/).

+-  New videos queued to process are handled by a daemon that scans for new videos every 15 seconds
+-  New models are scanned for every minute and uploaded to minio where they are available for processing
+-  Currently only YOLOv5 models are supported

 # Requirements

 For deployment, you will need: